 - a.
-Oldham Council notes that the Contractor has a legal requirement to develop and implement a premises standards programme.
-NHS England requires contractors to ensure that their programme sets out how the approved particulars will be implemented - b.
+Oldham Council notes that the Contractor has a legal requirement to develop and implement a premises standards programme before delivery of this service.
+NHS England requires contractors to ensure that their programme sets out how the approved particulars21 will be implemented. - b.
 The Contractor is required to have a confidential consultation room (or area) and this should be used for consultations for emergency contraception.
-It must: - Ensure that there is sufficient space for customers, patients and staff members; - Be kept clean and in good repair - Be laid out and organised for the purpose of consulting or providing a healthcare service - Be laid out and organised so that, once a consultation has commenced and is in progress, other members of staff (or customers) cannot interrupt the consultation or enter the room / area without permission - Not be used for storage of stock (other than stock that could be used or supplied during a consultation)
+It must: - Ensure that there is sufficient space for customers, patients and staff members; - Be kept clean and in good repair - Be laid out and organised for the purpose of consulting or providing a healthcare service